Setting up an Audio Mixer for the Karaoke Feature

 External microphone

-In order to mix the singers voice with the karaoke audio, you cannot rely on the webcam microphone, so you will need to use an external microphone (or microphones) that can be connected to the karaoke mixer (see below).
-The RightBooth audio settings allow you to specify the LINE IN for karaoke recording, and not the MIC IN (see the RightBooth documentation).
-Take a look at the Equipment page for suggestions on external microphones.
+You will need to mix the singers voice with the karaoke audio.
+You cannot rely on the webcam microphone for this, so you will need to use an external microphone (or microphones) that can be connected to the karaoke mixer (see below).
+The RightBooth webcam audio settings allow you to specify the LINE IN for karaoke recording, and not the MIC IN (see the RightBooth documentation).

-In order to allow the singer to hear the karaoke instrumental and to be able position the speakers so that their audio output is not picked up by the microphone.
+These are required to allow the singer to hear the karaoke music.
+If you are using speakers, you should position the speakers so that the audio output is not picked up by the microphone.
+Using an omni-directional microphone will help with this requirement.

 Karaoke mixer

-A karaoke audio mixer is a piece of equipment that can take one or more microphone inputs, along with another audio input (in our case, the karaoke track) and mix them all together to be output as one clean audio signal.
-Again check the Equipment page for suggested products.
+A karaoke audio mixer is a piece of equipment that can take one or more microphone inputs, and another audio input (in our case, the karaoke music) and mix them all together to form one audio output.

 Various audio leads and connectors